Breaking

 A class action lawsuit against Eightfold AI alleges that the company improperly used personal data to score job applicants, leading to the automatic rejection of low-ranked candidates without human review.
 This case highlights potential legal ramifications for employers using algorithmic hiring practices and raises concerns about transparency and consumer protection.

-A January 2026 class action alleges that Eightfold AI scraped personal data on over one billion workers, scored job applicants on a zero-to-five scale, and discarded low-ranked candidates before a human being ever saw their applications.
+Eightfold AI scraped personal data on over one billion workers, scored job applicants on a zero-to-five scale, and discarded low-ranked candidates before a human being ever saw their applications.
+And the plaintiffs allege that all of this occurred without the disclosures required by the Fair Credit Reporting Act, 15 U.S.C. § 1681 et seq.

-Read the full article at natlawreview.com
+This is an excerpt.
+Read the full article at natlawreview.com.

 AI hiringlawsuitEightfold AIemployment law